 La Taquiza – High-quality fish tacos are the name of the game at this Mexican casual dining restaurant.
 Fish can be ordered “California Style” which is seasoned and grilled, or “Baja Style” which is battered and fried.
 All of the dressings and salsas are made in-house too.
 2007 Redwood Road, Suite 104, Napa (707) 224-2320

 La Toque – Chef Ken Frank’s elegant restaurant is the recipient of a Michelin star, having moved to its Westin Verasa location in September 2008.
-The menu evolves constantly in order to show off seasonal ingredients, but you can either create your own multi-course experience or go with the five-course Chef’s Tasting Menu or Vegetable Tasting Menu.
+The menu evolves constantly in order to show off seasonal ingredients, but you can either create your own multi-course experience or go with the nine-course Chef’s Degustation Menu (six savory courses + cheese course + intermezzo + dessert) or a six-course Vegetable Tasting Menu (five savory courses + dessert).
 1314 McKinstry Street, Napa (707) 257-5157

 Napa Valley Coffee Roasting Company – Local institution selling coffee drinks from beans they roast themselves in small batches.
 In addition to this downtown store, they also have a second location in St. Helena.
 948 Main Street, Napa (707) 224-2233